Binge Drinking: Health Effects, Signs and Prevention

 - Body shakes

-- Delirium Tremens (DTS) which often causes seizures and can lead to death
+- Delirium Tremens (DTs) which often causes seizures and can lead to death

-According to the National Institute on Alcohol Abuse and Alcoholism, “Up to 80 percent of alcoholics, however, have a deficiency in thiamine and some of these people will go on to develop serious brain disorders such as Wernicke–Korsakoff syndrome (WKS),” which is an extremely debilitating condition.
+According to the National Institute on Alcohol Abuse and Alcoholism, “Up to 80 percent of alcoholics, however, have a deficiency in thiamine and some of these people will go on to develop serious brain disorders such as Wernicke–Korsakoff syndrome (WKS),” an extremely debilitating condition.

 Whether you participate in binge drinking or not, if you are misusing alcohol in any capacity, it’s important to seek help.
 There are many approaches that may help someone stop binge drinking:

 - Medication: There are several medications that can help people reduce or stop their drinking.
 Disulfiram, acamprosate, naltrexone and nalmefene are all medications that can help those struggling with binge drinking.

 - Counseling: Counseling is an effective tool that can be done individually, in a group or with family.
 Counseling should include a proven form of therapy such as cognitive behavioral therapy, motivational enhancement therapy or marital and family counseling.

 - Rehab: Inpatient treatment programs and rehab centers can provide intensive care and treatment that can help those struggling with binge drinking.
 These programs often combine counseling, support group meetings and medication and can be particularly effective for those with a more serious drinking problem.